 The James W. Scott Regional Research Fellowships promote awareness and innovative use of archival collections at Western Washington University, and seek to forward scholarly understandings of the Pacific Northwest.
 Fellowship funds are awarded in honor of the late Dr. James W. Scott, a founder and first Director of the Center for Pacific Northwest Studies, and a noted scholar of the Pacific Northwest region.
-Up to $1000 funding is offered in 2017 to support significant research using archival holdings at WWU’s Center for Pacific Northwest Studies (CPNWS), a unit of Western Libraries Heritage Resources.
+Up to $1000 funding is offered to support significant research using archival holdings at WWU’s Center for Pacific Northwest Studies (CPNWS), a unit of Western Libraries Heritage Resources.

-- 2015-2016 Dr. Kendra Smith-Howard.
+2015-2016 Dr. Kendra Smith-Howard.
 An Associate Professor at the State University of New York (Albany), Dr. Smith-Howard's research focuses on 20th century environmental history in the United States.
 Her first book, "Pure and Modern Milk: An Environmental History Since 1900," was published by Oxford University Press in 2013.
-Dr. Smith-Howard's current research project explores the history of cleanliness in 20th century America, including the role and impact of Georgia-Pacific and other Pacific Northwest wood-pulp manufacturers.
+Dr. Smith-Howard's research project explored the history of cleanliness in 20th century America, including the role and impact of Georgia-Pacific and other Pacific Northwest wood-pulp manufacturers.

-- 2014-2015 Jessica Leslie Arnett.
+2014-2015 Jessica Leslie Arnett.
 A PhD candidate in the Department of History at the University of Minnesota, Arnett's research focused on territorial Alaska as a geopolitical space in which the legal and political frameworks of settler colonialism and imperialism converged, and also looked at how Alaska Natives leveraged the tensions produced by this entanglement in their claims on sovereignty, land, and belonging.
 Arnett was also a 2015-2016 Andrew Mellon Dissertation Fellow and a short-term Newberry Library Consortium for American Indian Studies Fellow.

-- 2012-2013 Dr. Polly Myers.
+2012-2013 Dr. Polly Myers.
 An Instructor in the History Department at Western Washington University, Dr. Myers' research focused on the employment of women at the Boeing Company in the postwar period, with a secondary project examining women’s roles in anti-nuclear protest in the Pacific Northwest.

-- 2012-2013 Dr. Mary Erickson.
+2012-2013 Dr. Mary Erickson.
 An Instructor in the University of Oregon School of Journalism and Communication, Dr. Erickson's research focused on the history of audio-visual media production in the Pacific Northwest and, in particular, the history of KVOS-TV and Canawest Film Productions.

-- 2002 Lissa K. Wadewitz.
+2002 Lissa K. Wadewitz.